 Hello reader!
 My name is Margaret.
-I am a culinary enthusiast, self-taught cook, and policy nerd with a passion for food systems work and all things tasty.
-This blog is my journey.
+I am a culinary enthusiast and food systems nerd with a passion for all things tasty.

-If anything I have stumbled into this world.
-By the end of high school my kitchen repertoire still only extended as far as omelettes.
+I have stumbled into the world of food.
+By the end of high school my kitchen repertoire only extended as far as omelettes.
 I couldn’t have told you what “organic” meant or what a carbohydrate actually was.
-I definitely couldn’t have problematized access issues within the local food movement or written a policy memo.
 I wanted to be a doctor.
 I made cake from the box.
-Life as I know it had not yet begun.

 It was 2011 and food blogs were everywhere.
 I had been accepted early decision to my dream school and was eager to move on.
 My (then) boyfriend had left for college, my (still) best friend had graduated early, and I wanted (needed) time to move quicker.
 Cooking became a creative outlet; something new and interesting to make the time go faster.

 I didn’t know that Food Studies existed before getting to NYU; much less that there was an entire movement geared towards making food more nutritious, sustainable and accessible.
 I didn’t know that I would have the opportunity to design my own program of study, to work with social ventures and non-profits, to run a CSA, to get my hands on some urban soil or teach nutrition.
 I didn’t even know what the inside of a Whole Foods looked like, or that people ate ramen for fun.
 It’s been a ride.